simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 Surprisingly, the fine-tuned embeddings performed slightly worse than the out-of-the-box Sentence Transformer embeddings.
 It could be that fine-tuning process may have actually overwritten some of the general knowledge the base model had learned during pretraining leading to some information loss.

-#### Why Fine-Tuning Didn’t Improve Results
+#### **Why Fine-Tuning Didn’t Improve Results**

 **1).
 Hard Pairs**

 I created both positive and negative hard pairs so the model could learn from some challenging cases.
 However, these made up less than 20% of the dataset (with some reserved for testing).

-While the model performed well on the test set of hard pairs, 10,000 emails likely wasn’t enough to influence how the model positions all vectors in the embedding space (which is needed for better retrieval).
+While the model performed well on the test set of hard pairs, 10,000 emails likely wasn’t enough to influence how the model positions all vectors in the embedding space (which is needed for better retrieval).Even increasing the proportion of hard pairs from 20% to 50% would probably not have made much of difference.

 **2).
 Dataset size**